andretandoc/bookify/README.md

 Notes:

 - Frontend Contributions:
     Teema and Leen focused on public and private page designs with a strong emphasis on styling and responsiveness.
     Saif, Andre, and Karl worked on user interactions, meeting/event functionalities, and booking workflows.

 - Backend Contributions:
     Teema and Leen handled API endpoints for their specific pages.
+    Andre and Karl collaborated on routing and authentication.
-        Saif, Andre, and Karl collaborated on controllers, routing, authentication, and database models, ensuring secure and scalable backend operations.
+    Saif, Andre, and Karl collaborated on controllers and database models, ensuring secure and scalable backend operations.

-        Shared Responsibilities:
+- Shared Responsibilities:

-    - Several backend tasks (e.g., AuthenticationController and routing) involved teamwork, which highlights effective collaboration among the group
+    Several backend tasks (e.g., AuthenticationController and routing) involved teamwork with each person implementing a specific part of the code.

 | **Name**           |  Frontend Tasks                                                                                    |     Backend & Database Tasks                                                                                    |
 |--------------------|----------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|